Cornea & External Eye reference image

 C

-Chemical Injury of the Conjunctiva and Cornea (Alkali and Acid)
+Chemical Injury (Alkali/Acid) of the Conjunctiva and Cornea

-Chemical injuries of the conjunctiva and cornea are ophthalmic emergencies requiring immediate irrigation.
-Alkali agents have high deep-tissue penetration and tend to cause severe damage.
-Severity is assessed using the Kinoshita classification or Roper-Hall classification, and management proceeds in stages from conservative treatment in the acute phase to surgical ocular surface reconstruction in the cicatricial phase.
+Chemical injury of the conjunctiva and cornea is an ophthalmic emergency requiring immediate irrigation.
+Alkali agents penetrate deeply and often cause severe damage.
+Severity is assessed using the Kinoshida classification or Roper-Hall classification, and management is staged from conservative treatment in the acute phase to surgical ocular surface reconstruction in the cicatricial phase.

 Cicatricial Conjunctivitis